Froxlor/Documentation/general/migration-guide/true-migrate.md

 mysql --user=root --database=mysql < mysql.sql
 ```

-~~For good measurement~~ Because we did something a sane service would not really appreciate, you should restart MySQL now which would also make it re-load all the user data:
+~~For good measure~~ Because we did something a sane service would not really appreciate, you should restart MySQL now which would also make it reload all the user data:
 ```shell
 service mysql restart
 ```